teamputtygen/hn-docs/docs/administrator/blacklisting.rst

 Then just click **Save**, and that's it.
 For any other users to be blocked, the procedure is the same, just appending their username to the list above.

----

-**IMPORTANT NOTE**: blocking a user does not revoke nor destroy his/her current session.
+.. warning:: Blocking a user does not revoke nor destroy his/her current session.
 Blocking actions only affect users on their next login.

 .. _`Manage Groups`: ../groups.html